 If you want exposure to both emerging and developed countries, choose an index fund that tracks the MSCI EAFE index, which follows companies in Europe, Australia and the Far East.
 An example of an index fund that does this is the Vanguard Total International Stock Index Fund Investor (Nasdaq: VGTSX).

 If you want to own a part of apartment complexes, retirement homes and other kinds of properties, real estate investment trusts (REITS) are the easiest way to do it without having to buy land.
 To get this kind of exposure, you'll want an index fund that follows the MSCI US REIT Index, which represents 85% of the REITs in America.
 An example of a REIT index fund that does this is the Vanguard REIT Index Fund (Nasdaq: VGSIX).

-In summary, there are three steps to get started: Determine which asset classes you'd like to invest, find a brokerage firm that offers low-cost index funds that track those asset classes (the ones mentioned earlier are a good place to start), then just set and forget.
+In summary, there are three steps to get started: Determine which asset classes you'd like to invest in for diversification, find a brokerage firm that offers low-cost index funds that track those asset classes, then just set and forget.